getminifast/MiniFast-ORM/README.md

 # MiniFast ORM
 MiniFast ORM is a very little Object-Relational Mapping system.
-It will be usefull for little web project where you don't want to spend all your time writting SQL queries.
+It will be usefull for little web projects where you don't want to spend all your time writting SQL queries.

 ### Task list - Installer
 - [X] Translate XML database into PHP array